Elementor vs Gutenberg: Key Differences Between Them

 First, click on the Plus (+) icon to define the number of columns for the section.
 Then, drag and drop the widget as you want from the left sidebar.
 We have shown the process in the video attached below.

 Gutenberg editor offers a simple and intuitive user interface.
 You can explore all its custom blocks by clicking the Plus (+) icon on the editor or the Plus (+) icon on the top bar.
-Whichever block you need, simply click on it.
+Simply click on whichever block you need.
 You won’t need to drag and drop.

 You can also find your desired block by typing its name in the search box.
-Here you have to use the column block for defining the number of columns for each section unlikely to Elementor.
+Here, you have to use the column block to define the number of columns for each section that is unlikely to be Elementor.
 Watch the video below.

 2. Blocks, Widgets, and Features

-Elementor currently has 110+ widgets with a dozen of features.
-Widgets let you create and customize various elements on your website, like images, buttons, forms, videos, sliders, and more.
+Elementor currently has 110+ widgets with a dozen features.
+Widgets let you create and customize various elements on your website, such as images, buttons, forms, videos, sliders, and more.
 You just need to drag and drop them onto your page.

 Arrange, customize, and fit them afterward to fit them according to your design structure and wireframe.
 Features enable you to extend the functionalities of the widgets.
 However, not all the features and widgets are free for users.